Chapter 3: The Writing Process 2: Researching

 - Quote source text directly with accuracy and correct punctuation.

 Once you’ve identified your purpose for writing, profiled your audience, and selected the appropriate channel (Stage 1 in the writing process covered in Ch.
 2 above), next you must gather the information that your audience needs.
-From the shortest informative email to the sprawling analytical report, most professional messages involve relaying information that was looked up—that is, they involve research.
-Employers value employees who are resourceful, whose research skills go well beyond Google-searching on the internet and focusing on the top few results like anyone can do.
+From the shortest informative email to the sprawling analytical report, most professional messages involve relaying information that was looked up—that is, they include research.
+Employers value employees who are resourceful, whose research skills go well beyond Google-searching on the internet and focusing on the top few results or getting AI to serve up a source like anyone can do quickly and easily.
 Whether such in-demand employees get the needed information from a print book in a library, a manual from a database on a company intranet, an article from a subscription database on the internet, or simply by asking a reputable authority such as a veteran co-worker, they prove their value by knowing where to find valuable information, how to use it appropriately, and how to document it if necessary.